 Cost and Payment

-A limited number of scholarships will be awarded to course participants from East Africa.
+A limited number of scholarships will be awarded to course participants from low and lower-middle income countries as defined by WHO who can demonstrate need.
 Please indicate your interest in being considered for a scholarship on the application.

-Health care providers with experience or special interest in clinical tropical medicine or infectious diseases are preferred.
-Those with special interests in clinical tropical medicine but without experience or training will be considered on an individual basis.
+Preference is given to health care providers who are, or plan to, enroll in the online UMN Global Health Course and plan to complete the CTropMed training®.
+Experience in clinical tropical medicine, infectious and emerging diseases and refugee health is desired although those with special interests but limited experience will be considered on an individual basis.
 Applications from individuals with diverse backgrounds and levels of training will be encouraged.

 Continuing Medical Education (CME) Credit

 The East African Clinical Tropical Medicine Course will apply the essence of the University of Minnesota live Global Health Course and translate it into an East African context.
-Participation in the EACTM course will fulfill the hands-on requirements to sit for the biennial American Society of Travel Medicine and Hygiene (ASTMH) examination leading to a Certificate of Knowledge in Clinical Tropical Medicine and Travelers' Health (CTropMed).
+Participation in the EACTM course will fulfill the hands-on requirements to complete the UMN Global Health Course and to qualify to sit for the American Society of Travel Medicine and Hygiene (ASTMH) CTropMed® examination.

-The course will emphasize experiential learning by immersing students in the clinical and public health issues facing providers in an East African setting, with a focus on emerging infectious diseases and refugee health.
-Group sessions will be led by experienced faculty and the course material will be related to clinical practice.
-Participants will gain insight into the practical realities of healthcare in East Africa.
-We intend the course to prepare participants for a broad range of health work in tropical, resource-limited settings.
+The course will emphasize experiential learning by immersing students in the clinical and public health issues in an East African setting including hands-on experiences in various inpatient and outpatient units,laboratory sessions, bedside ultrasound, and with field trip/s (e.g. to a refugee camp, a working local isolation unit, and the Zika forest).
+The content will focus on clinical tropical medicine, infectious and emerging diseases and refugee health.
+Group sessions will be led by experienced Ugandan and visiting faculty.
+Participants will gain insight into the practical realities of healthcare, and challenges of public health in East Africa.
+We intend the course to prepare participants for a broad range of health work in resource-limited settings.